bbleck/CampusCompass/README.md

 5. In the Map Screen, the user may enter the name of the destination they are searching for or they may try entering key words.
 For example, if the user selects "Find Building" on the Main Menu they may enter either "Center for the arts" or "popejoy" to find the same building (the building's official name is "Center For The Arts").
 6. For any destination list item in the Map Screen, the user may press the Info button to see more information on the destination (if UNM open data provides more information).
 7. For any destination list item in the Map Screen, the user may press the Get Directions buttons to get directions to the destination.
 Get Directions will take the user into the Google Maps App (must already be installed on the user's device) with the destination preloaded.
+8. For any destination list item in the Map Screen, the user may tap on the non-button portion of the item to center the map on that particular destination.

 ## Compass Graphics
 Many thanks to Danielle Andazola for the compass graphics, inquiries for freelance work can be directed to <Dzolamarketing@gmail.com>